What Is the Clean Energy Industry Doing to Confront Racism?

 “I don’t want us to get caught up in entry-level jobs,” said Campbell.
 “There are C-suite positions where there are qualified, diverse candidates that all of the companies, including ours, need to think about.”

-Aside from jobs, the industry can think more critically about overall wealth creation in communities of color.
+Aside from jobs, the industry can think more critically about the broader issue of wealth creation in communities of color.

-“How can we ensure that there are other communities, other Black communities that have access to solar?” asked Destiny Hodges, a junior at Howard University who has worked with Campbell — an alum — on a project Volt is installing at the historically Black college.
-Hodges was interested in environmentalism well before arriving at Howard, but told GTM she had little exposure to solar while growing up in Birmingham, Alabama.
-The state ranks in the bottom half of states in terms of solar installed, according to the Solar Energy Industries Association.
-Working with Volt and on a non-profit she founded, Generation Green, Hodges plans to continue pursuing work that centers social and racial justice in environmental issues, in part through expanding solar access.
+“How can we ensure that there are other communities, other Black communities, that have access to solar?” asked Destiny Hodges, a junior at Howard University who has worked with Campbell — an alum — on a project Volt is installing at the historically Black college.
+Hodges was interested in environmentalism well before arriving at Howard, but she told GTM she had little exposure to solar while growing up in Birmingham, Alabama.
+The state ranks in the bottom half of states in terms of solar installed, according to the Solar Energy Industries Association (SEIA).
+Working with Volt and on a nonprofit she founded, Generation Green, Hodges plans to continue pursuing work that centers social and racial justice in environmental issues, in part through expanding solar access.

-SEIA has published a supplier diversity guide for its members, is building a corresponding database and has worked with the NAACP’s Solar Equity Initiative, which coordinates installations and job training that benefit communities of color.
-But president Abigail Ross Hopper said the events of the summer have widened SEIA’s objectives beyond encouraging diverse hiring practices.
-Now the trade organization is more actively mulling who policy is created to serve, who pro-solar policies benefit and who has access to solar.
+SEIA has published a supplier diversity guide for its members and is building a corresponding database.
+It has also worked with the NAACP’s Solar Equity Initiative, which coordinates installations and job training that benefit communities of color.
+But president Abigail Ross Hopper said the events of this summer have widened SEIA’s objectives beyond encouraging diverse hiring practices.
+Now the trade organization is more actively mulling issues such as who is policy designed for, who benefits from pro-solar policies, and who has access to solar.

 “How do we create wealth and entrepreneurship and not just a job?” said Hopper.

 Jean Su, the energy justice program director at the Center for Biological Diversity, also noted the importance of breaking away from the monopoly utility business model.
 Those companies have tried to control solar development.
-As a result, fewer than 20 states allow community solar and only a handful have thriving programs.
-As of last year, just 31 states allow third-party power purchase agreements.
+As a result, fewer than 20 states allow community solar, and only a handful have thriving programs.
+As of last year, just 31 states allow third-party power-purchase agreements.

 The NAACP’s solar team has finished community-centric projects through force of will, gathering funding and negotiating with suppliers.
 To make those projects feasible on a wider scale, Patterson notes the importance of “moving big-money interests out of democracy” and promoting energy policies that support, rather than exploit, communities of color.
 That also means advocating against fossil fuels, Patterson said, rather than just promoting renewables and hoping the energy transition takes care of the rest.